Tinker Backend¶

 The TinkerEngine wraps external Tinker executables (analyze, minimize,

 vibrate, testhess) via subprocess calls.
-It is the only backend that
+It is the original subprocess-based

 Installation¶